Installation

 init (interactive wizard)

-The init command runs a twelve-step bootstrap, in order:
+The init command runs a multi-step bootstrap, in order:

 1. Preflight checks for the six local tools.